 - Google cabinet places and find a kitchen designer and cabinet dealer that gets good reviews.
 DO NOT design the kitchen without knowledgeable help.
 Would you represent yourself in court?
 Would you cut your hair yourself on your wedding day?
 This is too important and too big an investment to satisfy a need to do it yourself.
 See link

 - Always pay for soft close doors and full extension soft close drawers.
 See Link

 - Keeping the soffits over your cabinets makes the renovation significantly less valuable.

 - Oak cabinets, arched door styles, and raised Therma foil door styles are outdated and have no resale value.

 - Coordinate your color selections.
 If you make bold color choices like greens and blues for cabinet colors make sure there are coordinating colors in your backsplash, wall paint, countertop or fixtures.
 Eclectic is code for “bad taste”.

-- If you are buying white or grey, shaker, full overlay cabinets – This style can be purchased in less expensive cabinet lines and can look and last as well as more expensive lines.
+- If you are buying white or grey, shaker, full overlay cabinets – you can purchase this style in less expensive cabinet lines and can look and last as well as more expensive lines.
 Don’t waste money on expensive cabinet brands when you aren’t taking advantage of what THOSE lines do well.

 - Make sure you know the lead time, and if there are back-order problems, in the cabinet line you are purchasing.
 Supply chain issues can destroy your renovation timeline.
-Only the short-sighted rip out an existing kitchen before the new kitchen is planned and scheduled.
+Only the short-sighted rip out an existing kitchen before planning and scheduling the new kitchen

-- Never pay 100% down to order your cabinets unless you are buying them from a major home center like Lowes or The Home Depot.
+- Never pay 100% down to order your cabinets unless you buy kitchen cabinets from a major home center like Lowes or The Home Depot.
 Other dealers may have financial problems it they ask for payment in full to order.